journ220/journ220.github.io/src/index.md

 **What should you do if you’re feeling sick?**

 No matter how OK you feel, don’t come to class if you think you’re contagious (with a cold, flu, strep, coronavirus, etc).
-Barring technical mishaps, we can hold a live Zoom or record the lecture depending on how you’re feeling.
-However, there is a risk that the wifi is choppy, the recording messes up, or some other problem.
+Lectures are recorded; however, there is a risk that the wifi is choppy, the recording messes up, or some other problem.
 Again, it's ultimately your responsibility to catch up with the class.
-Talk to me about how.
+Talk to us about how.

-#### Assignment deadlines
+### Assignment deadlines

 All assignments must be submitted on time in bCourses.
 There will be no exceptions made for late assignments except for medical reasons and family emergencies.
 An assignment will be dropped a full letter grade for every 24 hours that pass after the deadline, starting the minute after the deadline (e.g. an assignment with no mistakes will be graded as 90% one minute after deadline, 80% one minute and 24 hours after deadline, and so on).

-#### Participation in class
+### Participation in class

 - You’re expected to adhere to the [Guidelines for Dialogue & Community Expectations](https://drive.google.com/file/d/1ZsFEfFYUUi_3dBivFXGO9aKlc-4iiklv/view).